nebari-dev/nebari/docs/source/7_development/2_adv_env.md

 Data scientists often have to circumvent limitations of the tools and platforms they use for distributed computing.
 Most of their energy is spent trying to manage unstable development environments, deciphering cloud specific details, and suffering from unsuccessful, as well as costly, deployments, keeping up with constantly changing tooling, resolving package conflicts, and handling authentication problems among others.

-The creators of QHub are data scientsits and DevOps engineers, who have experienced such highly common frustrations on a daily basis and decided to work towards creating an open source tool that answers the need for seamless distributed computing and deployment.
+The creators of QHub are data scientists and DevOps engineers, who have experienced such highly common frustrations on a daily basis and decided to work towards creating an open source tool that answers the need for seamless distributed computing and deployment.

 ### QHub Architecture